and-other-tales/switchboard/CLOUD_RUN_DEPLOYMENT.md

 # Deploying to Google Cloud Run

-This guide explains how to deploy the Switchboard application to Google Cloud Run.
+This guide explains how to deploy the Switchboard application to Google Cloud Run with IAM authentication.

 ## Prerequisites